Kingswood Music Theatre

+Performers

-Many notable artists and bands have played the concert venue, including Harry Belafonte, Johnny Mathis, Eric Clapton, John Denver, Bette Midler, Donna Summer, Laura Branigan, David Lee Roth, Grateful Dead, The Fugees, Cypress Hill, A Tribe Called Quest, Busta Rhymes, Simple Minds, The Cure, Depeche Mode & The Smiths.
+Many notable artists and bands have played the concert venue, including Harry Belafonte, Johnny Mathis, Eric Clapton, John Denver, Bette Midler, Donna Summer, Laura Branigan, David Lee Roth, The Fugees, Cypress Hill, A Tribe Called Quest, Busta Rhymes, Simple Minds, The Cure, Depeche Mode, The Smiths and the Grateful Dead - who played two gigs three years apart in June 1984 and June 1987.

 Canadian rock musician Kim Mitchell, won an award for ticket sales of over 100,000 tickets for his multiple performances at the venue.